smeee23/just_cause/docs/index.md

 ### What tokens are allowed to be deposited?

-JustCause Pools accept Polygon network MATIC, USDC, USDT, DAI, WBTC, WETH, AAVE, DPI, and LINK with more to be added.
+JustCause Pool creators choose what tokens to accept at pool creation.
+They can choose from Polygon network MATIC, USDC, USDT, DAI, WBTC, WETH, AAVE, DPI, and LINK with more to be added.

 ---